pulinduvidmal/lstm-predictions/Stock Price Prediction/README.md

 This repository demonstrates the use of Long Short-Term Memory (LSTM) networks for predicting stock prices.
 LSTM is a type of Recurrent Neural Network (RNN) that is particularly effective for sequence prediction tasks, such as time series forecasting.

-## What is LSTM?

-Long Short-Term Memory (LSTM) is a type of recurrent neural network (RNN) designed to model sequences and time series data.
-Unlike traditional RNNs, LSTMs are capable of learning long-term dependencies and capturing temporal patterns in data.
-This makes them ideal for tasks where the order of data points is crucial, such as predicting future stock prices based on historical data.

-### Key Components of LSTM:

-1. **Cell State**: The memory of the network that carries information across time steps.
-2. **Forget Gate**: Decides what information from the cell state should be discarded.
-3. **Input Gate**: Updates the cell state with new information.
-4. **Output Gate**: Controls what information is output from the cell state.

 ## Why Use LSTM for Stock Price Prediction?

 Stock price prediction is inherently a time series problem, where past prices are used to forecast future prices.
 LSTM networks offer several advantages for this type of problem: